Are most academic departments, schools, and colleges of Criminology or Criminal Justice cop shops?

 Here is the rub

 If a department of Criminology/Criminal Justice is willing to hire former law enforcement, correctional, and probation officers and administrators, not to mention criminal lawyers, then it should also be open to employing formerly incarcerated individuals with Ph.D.’s.
 I’m not suggesting that this will be a panacea or some magic bullet towards inclusivity of different voices into the C/CJ curriculum, but it does provide an alternative to the current ethos.
-This is perhaps why an increasing number of criminology/criminal justice departments are looking for instructors who specialize in convict criminology.
+This is perhaps why, over the last few years, an increasing number of Criminology/Criminal Justice departments are looking for instructors who specialize in convict criminology.

-For my colleagues without practitioner experience, who get jobs in cop shop departments, it’s quite possible that these environments are supportive and that their department members are super engaged with students, the subject matter and the profession.
+For my colleagues without practitioner experience, who get jobs in cop shop departments, it’s quite possible that these environments are supportive and that their department members are super friendly and very engaged with students, the subject matter and the profession.
 Thus, there is no need to make peace with fellow former practitioner instructors in their academic units.
-But if interactions with these individuals is hostile, then the experience may be very difficult.
-It also depends how much interaction they have with these your face they are.
+But if interactions with these people is hostile, then the experience may be very difficult.
+It also depends how much interaction they have with you.

-Unfortunately, the cop shop designation has dissuaded some individuals who want to earn a doctorate from doing it in criminology/criminal justice, and it has turned off a fair share of others in possession of a doctorate from working for these types of organizational units, prefer them to apply to an take jobs in departments with allied fields (e.g., Sociology, Political Science, Public Policy, etc.).
+Unfortunately, the cop shop designation has dissuaded some men and women who want to earn a doctorate from doing it in criminology/criminal justice, and it has turned off a fair share of others in possession of a doctorate from working for these types of organizational units, and thus they prefer to apply to, interview with, and accept jobs in departments in allied fields (e.g., Sociology, Political Science, Public Policy, etc.).

 In the end, fit is important and although fluid, the organizational culture should not be dismissed.